 drwxr-xr-x root/root 0 2020-04-27 11:36 ist-123456_2020-04-27T093601Z/master01/etc/cron.d/

-This will print all files contained in the archive without extracting it.
-Then, if you wish to inspect a single file, do the following:
+This will print all files in the archive without extracting them.
+Then, if you wish to inspect a single file, do:

 # tar xfO <archive-name> <file-name> | less

 The O option extracts a file to stdout instead of extracting it to the disk, allowing us to pipe it directly to less.

 Note that the filename starts with "ist-123456" in our example.
 The full command to show the directory-list file for master01 in less:

 In this way, you can inspect any file in the archive without first having to decompress the whole archive.